popov-maksim/twitter_sentiment/README.md

 Spark application on Scala for analyzing sentiment

 # Usage
-When .jar was created run it with corresponding parameters <mode> <filename for words' count> <filename for predicted sentiments>.
+When .jar was created run it with corresponding parameters <mode> <filename for words count> <filename for predicted sentiments>.
 Mode: train|run